ghss-vazhakkad/Library-Management-System/README.md

 ```

 # Build notes
+## 2 Octobar 2023
+* Fixed some bugs
+* Added support for editing members
+* Created a new menu to report books and members
+* Started a new sub project for v2

 ## 16 August 2023
 * Continuous addition also added to member list.
 * Last incrimented id will be loaded on each id text view